microsoft/Workshop-Interact-with-OpenAI-models/docs/04-Part-1-labs/1-Basic-Prompting.md

-In the next labs we are going to learn how to stear the models to create the response we want.
+In the next labs we are going to learn how to steer the models to create the response we want.

 :::info[Assignment]
 Create a prompt that generates a rhyme about a lost kangaroo in the middle of the city.